How Long Does It Take To Become a Real Estate Agent?

 One of the biggest x-factors in how long it will take to earn your real estate license is how much of your time and focus you can apply.

-Obviously, the real estate licensing process will go fastest for someone who can devote the maximum amount of time and attention to becoming an agent to the exclusion of all else.
-However, few of us have this luxury.
+Obviously, the real estate licensing process will go faster for someone who can devote most of their time and attention to becoming an agent.
+However, not many of us have this luxury.

 Your Test-taking Ability